ahmedboga94/FoodApp-Store/README.md

 # FootApp Store

-The Project based on Firebase and no statement methods is used
+The Project based on Firebase and no State Management methods is used

 ## Getting Started